 Recently we’ve had several shipping problems that are being reviewed by the Federal Aviation Authority (FAA), so here are a few reminders:

-- Each outgoing shipment, dangerous or otherwise, must be reported to Environmental Health and Radiation Safety, either by completing the online Notification of Dangerous Goods Shipment or by sending the information to the attention of Joan deVastey by fax at (215) 707-1600, or email at firstname.lastname@example.org.
+Each outgoing shipment, dangerous or otherwise, must be reported to Environmental Health and Radiation Safety, either by completing the online Notification of Dangerous Goods Shipment or by sending the information to the attention of Joan deVastey by fax at (215) 707-1600, or email at [click-for-email].

-- When shipping anything with dry ice, be sure that you use a current Class 9 label.
-Also, mark the outside of the package with “UN3373, Dry Ice, and the weight of the dry ice (only) in kilograms”.
+When shipping anything with dry ice, be sure to use a current Class 9 label.
+Mark the package as "UN1845, Dry Ice, X -kilograms," which represents the weight of the Dry Ice ONLY.